tony-waters/tony-waters.github.io/_posts/2026-03-27-Spring-boot-rest-cqrs-jpa-ddd-lite-with-ai.md

 > I’m useful because I compress experience into something you can apply immediately.

 Which I think is fair.
+And very useful.